EXCLUSIVE-Weakened by sanctions, Venezuela's PDVSA cedes oilfield operations to foreign firms

 "PDVSA is no longer producing.
 It's signing contracts for others to produce in a de facto privatization," Ramirez told Reuters during an interview at a location he requested not be disclosed.

-Ramirez named Rosneft ROSN.MM and CNPC CNPC.UL among the companies helping to keep PDVSA alive by operating joint oilfields or injecting cash to the state company by buying larger stakes in some ventures.
+Ramirez named Russia's Rosneft ROSN.MM and China's CNPC CNPC.UL among the companies helping to keep PDVSA alive by operating joint oilfields or injecting cash to the state company by buying larger stakes in some ventures.
 CNPC and Rosneft did not respond to requests for comment.
-PDVSA and the information ministry, which handles media requests for Maduro's government, did not respond to Reuters questions.
+PDVSA and the Information Ministry, which handles media requests for Maduro's government, did not respond to Reuters questions.

-Luis Stefanelli, an opposition lawmaker and member of the congress' energy commission, said the government and PDVSA have been leaving room for private companies to take more responsibilities in joint ventures.
+Luis Stefanelli, an opposition lawmaker and member of Congress' energy commission, said the government and PDVSA have been using formulas originally proposed by the opposition to allow private partners to take more responsibilities in joint ventures, but in an illegal way.

-"They (the government) are proposing formulas we have brought into the table several times (but) they are doing so by violating the law," he told Reuters.
+Jose Ignacio Hernandez, an overseas legal representative appointed by Congress' head, Juan Guaido, backed up the comment.

+"Under the Hydrocarbon Law, every agreement for PDVSA to cede exploration and production rights is illegal and unconstitutional.
+Maduro's regime is insisting in the oil industry's de-facto privatization, which is aggravating its collapse," he said over Twitter.

 Company executives, business partners and union leaders consulted by Reuters, who asked to remain anonymous for fear of retaliation, also said minority partners in some joint ventures progressively took more roles in 2019, including financing, trading, procurement and shipping.